975125089qq/path_planning--GA-genetic-algorithm-/README.md

 # path_planning--GA-genetic-algorithm-
 Use genetic algorithm to do path planning

-The map is generated randomly.
+The map is generated randomly.The map size can be customized.
 The blue color means obstacles that should be avoided.
+  This program is not that perfect, but works well most of the time.

 The result is as below.